 Step One: Register

 Register for the competition in teams of 2-4.
-Registration for USCC 2017-2018 is now open and ends October 31st, 2017.
+Registration for USCC 2018-2019 will open in fall 2018.
 Please leave your email below to receive updates.

 Step Two: Written Round